foundata/guidelines/containerfile-style-guide.md

 The command names are intentionally generic; use the exact supported commands of the chosen distribution.
 Do not paste package-manager flags from another distribution or release.

-**You MUST NOT:**

-- Use `curl ... | sh` or an equivalent network-to-interpreter pipeline.
-- Disable TLS certificate validation or package signature verification.
-- Run a full distribution upgrade as a substitute for updating the pinned base image.
-- Keep package indexes, compiler caches or downloaded archives in the final filesystem without a runtime need.
-- Put a long application installer into a quoted `RUN` string when it can be a tested source file.

-Do not require exact distribution package versions by default.
-Exact version constraints can prevent security updates and are often unavailable after repository rotation.
-Pin the base image, record the result in the SBOM and rebuild through controlled automation.
-Add an exact package constraint only when compatibility requires it and document how the version remains available and receives security maintenance.

 ## Files, ownership and permissions<a id="files-ownership-and-permissions"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 **You MUST:**